-Clarke Carlisle is a broadcaster and former professional footballer.
+Clarke Carlisle is a former professional footballer.

 As former Chairman of the PFA, Clarke was the first professional footballer to appear on the BBC’s Question Time.

 Clarke retired from football in 2013.
 During a 17-year career, he played for nine clubs, across all four divisions.

 He experienced the very highs of professional sport; however, for the majority of his career, Clarke suffered from CDD – Complex Depressive Disorder.

 Combined with an undiagnosed illness and being emotionally illiterate, Clarke developed coping strategies which were destructive and compounded his depression.